tidy-finance/website/docs/31_univariate_sorts.md

 ```

 The first step to conduct portfolio sorts is to calculate periodic breakpoints that you can use to group the stocks into portfolios.\index{Breakpoints}
-For simplicity, we start with the median as the single breakpoint.
+For simplicity, we start with the median lagged market beta as the single breakpoint.
 We then compute the value-weighted returns for each of the two resulting portfolios, which means that the lagged market capitalization determines the weight in `weighted.mean()`.